project-n-samples/dotnet-lambda-demo/README.md

 ### Usage

-The Sample AWS Lambda application in .NET illustrates the usage and various operations, via separate handlers, that can be performed using [.NET SDK for Bolt](https://gitlab.com/projectn-oss/bolt-sdk-net).
-It can be tested from the AWS Management Console by creating a test event and specifying its inputs in JSON format.
+The Sample AWS Lambda Function in .NET illustrates the usage and various operations, via separate handlers, that can be performed using [.NET SDK for Bolt](https://gitlab.com/projectn-oss/bolt-sdk-net).
+The deployed AWS lambda function can be tested from the AWS Management Console by creating a test event and specifying its inputs in JSON format.

-Please ensure that `Bolt` is deployed before testing the sample AWS lambda application.
+Please ensure that `Bolt` is deployed before testing the sample AWS lambda function.
+If you haven't deployed `Bolt`, follow the instructions given [here](https://xyz.projectn.co/installation-guide#estimate-savings) to deploy `Bolt`.

-#### Testing Bolt / S3 Operations
+#### Testing Bolt or S3 Operations

-`BoltS3OpsHandler` is the handler that enables the user to perform Bolt / S3 operations.
+`BoltS3OpsHandler` is the handler that enables the user to perform Bolt or S3 operations.
-It sends a Bucket / Object request to Bolt / S3 and returns an appropriate response based on the parameters passed in as input.
+It sends a Bucket / Object request to Bolt or S3 and returns an appropriate response based on the parameters passed in as input.

 * BoltS3OpsHandler is the handler that is invoked by AWS Lambda to process an incoming event.
 To use this handler,